magedhennawy/Bobmen/README.md

     - Password Saver:
         - saves username/passwords for frequently visited websites in a secure way
     - Search:
-        - Searches the web with your favorite browser
+        - Searches the web with your favorite search engine
 - Accounts:
     - Sign up
     - Sign in
     - Sign out

 ## Additional features that will be complete by the Final version

 - Widetes: